kneath/kneath.github.com/handbook/index.md

 This will take about an hour or two of your time to get set up and run through my example projects.

 1. Do this on your computer.
 It doesn't matter if it's Mac or Windows.
-Do it on something with Google Chrome (specifically) installed and a filesystem.
+Do it on something with Google Chrome (specifically) and a filesystem.
 2. Download the [Claude Desktop Application](https://claude.ai/download).
 3. Subscribe to the [Claude Pro plan ($20/mo)](https://claude.ai/pricing)